 What's popular vs. what's for you

 If you're ready to upgrade, there are a few considerations that should always top your list:

 How much do you want to spend?
 Modestly priced speakers offer significant improvement over the ones that come with your car.
 But if you boost your budget, you'll get even better materials and design for an all-around more accurate sound.

 What's your favorite music?
 The tone and style of the music you typically listen to will help you choose based on a speaker's strengths.

-*Note: The star ratings cited are aggregate ratings for the all sizes of speakers in each series, and current as of February 2018.
-In the case of Focal and Infinity, you'll find that the linked lists of speakers feature two generations within each series.
+*Note: The star ratings cited are aggregate ratings for the all sizes of speakers in each series.
+In the case of the Focal and Morel speakers, you'll find that the linked lists of speakers feature two generations within the series.

 It's simple – you replace your car speakers because you want your music to sound better.
 Car makers cut corners when it comes to car speakers, and aftermarket speakers use better materials and superior construction to deliver improved sound.
 Replacing your old speakers is an inexpensive way to get better sound in your car.

 Replacing your car's speakers usually involves removing interior panels (doors, dash, rear dash, etc.), unbolting the factory speakers, using a bracket and wiring harness to install replacement speakers, and then reinstalling your panels.
 As a Crutchfield customer, you'll benefit from our free, vehicle-specific instructions, free wiring harnesses that eliminate splicing, and our friendly, toll-free technical support.

 No!
 Speakers are sold in pairs, and it's common to replace your front speakers first, then later replace your rear speakers.
 It's a good idea to choose the same brand speakers for front and back, if possible.
 That way, the tone settings that sound good in the front seat will sound good in the back seat too.
 Of course, you can replace all your speakers at one time for the most dramatic improvement.